wintermuten/Practical_RL/week3/README.md

 * other ./run* files are mostly for your amusement.
   * ./run_pacman.sh will need more epochs to converge, see [comments](https://github.com/yandexdataschool/Practical_RL/blob/fall17/week3/seminar_main/run_pacman.sh)
-  * on windows, just copy the type `python pacman.py -p PacmanQAgent -x 2000 -n 2010 -l smallGrid` in cmd from assignemnt dir (YSDA/HSE) Please submit only qlearningAgents.py file and include a brief text report as comments in it.
+  * on windows, just copy the type `python pacman.py -p PacmanQAgent -x 2000 -n 2010 -l smallGrid` in cmd from assignemnt dir (HSE) Please submit only qlearningAgents.py file and include a brief text report as comments in it.

+You can also try [TODO URL here] as a bonus.

 ### ./seminar_alternative

 You'll have to implement qlearning.py just like in main seminar, but in ./seminar_alternative folder.
 After you're done with it, open the seminar notebook and follow instructions from there.

+### ./homework

+Using q-learning implementation from either of previous seminars, learn to apply Q-learnig and SARSA with greater sample efficiency.